SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 12 August, 2025
+### 📅 Wednesday, 13 August, 2025
 ------
 ### Events
 ------
-Here are some notable events in USA history that occurred on August 12:
+Here are some notable events that have occurred on August 13 in the USA:

-- **1848**: The first known American regular passenger and freight steamship service, the "Henry Chauncey," was established.
-This kind of service was critical for economic growth and infrastructure development.
+- **1961**: Construction of the Berlin Wall begins, affecting U.S. foreign policy and left a significant mark on Cold War history.

-- **1944**: President Franklin D. Roosevelt was scheduled to respond via radio broadcast to the controversial Tokyo-based Baby Camrade Incident, focusing on censorship during World War II.
+- **1973**: The first known instance of an event declared to be a "ride in honor of the bicycle" takes place in San Francisco to promote cycling in the city, contributing to a greater bicycle culture in the coming decades.

-- **1953**: The
+- **1991**: Following
 ### Positive Qoute
 ------
-"Every day may not be good, but there's something good in every day! 🌟💖✨"
+"Believe in yourself and all that you are! ✨💖 The only limit is your mind! 🌟💪"